 they saw the child with Mary his mother.

 and offered him gifts of gold, frankincense, and myrrh.

 And having been warned in a dream not to return to Herod,

 they departed for their country by another way.

-- Herod is the anti-king, the stark opposite of what God promised in Isaiah and of the kind of king Christ presented himself as.
+- Herod is an anti-king, the stark opposite both of what God promised in Isaiah and of the kind of king Christ presented himself as.

 - The gospel is for the Gentiles, too; that is, the non-Jews, all of us.

 - Jesus has identified himself in some way with every person (GS 22 § 5; cf. § 2; CCC 618).
 He identified himself with every unborn child and every baby who would die of natural causes or by murder.
 Herod’s slaughter of the innocents, and infanticide, abortion, and infant sacrifice—all these existed in the ancient world and have continued ever since due to sin.